KLL505/Polygon-Area-Calculator/README.md

 [NAME] - if just a string is present within a line of the command file, the program will search the linked list for any driver whose name matches that string and will display that driver object to the console.

+(The included test commands file is titled sample_commands.txt and can be edited for further testing)